Enol: Phenols

 Phenols represent a kind of enol.
 For some phenols and related compounds, the keto tautomer plays an important role.
 Many of the reactions of resorcinol involve the keto tautomer, for example.
 Naphthalene-1,4-diol exists in observable equilibrium with the diketone tetrahydronaphthalene-1,4-dione.

 Biochemistry

 Keto–enol tautomerism is important in several areas of biochemistry.

 The high phosphate-transfer potential of phosphoenolpyruvate results from the fact that the phosphorylated compound is "trapped" in the less thermodynamically favorable enol form, whereas after dephosphorylation it can assume the keto form.

 The enzyme enolase catalyzes the dehydration of 2-phosphoglyceric acid to the enol phosphate ester.
 Metabolism of PEP to pyruvic acid by pyruvate kinase (PK) generates adenosine triphosphate (ATP) via substrate-level phosphorylation.

-Reactivity

-Addition of electrophiles

-The terminus of the double bond in enols is nucleophilic.
-Its reactions with electrophilic organic compounds is important in biochemistry as well as synthetic organic chemistry.
-In the former area, the fixation of carbon dioxide involves addition of CO2 to an enol.